How To Use NBA DFS Projections To Build Better Lineups

 | Usage | Possessions a player finishes | The multiplier that produces ceiling nights |

-Minutes, Injuries, And Tonight's Context
+Minutes, Injuries, And Game-Day Context

-This is the part that separates a sharp NBA DFS player from someone reading a static sheet: projections are only as current as tonight's injury news.
+This is the part that separates a sharp NBA DFS player from someone reading a static sheet: projections are only as current as the day's injury news.
 The biggest edge in NBA DFS is a starter getting ruled out, because it spikes a specific teammate's minutes and usage all at once.

 Two more context checks I run before trusting a projection: